yetanalytics/xapipe/doc/json.md

   }
 }
 ```
-Manipulating state in JSON config can become exceptionally complex and dangerous as this is the data representation of the running state of a job.
-For that reason we will only cover a few fields here.
+Manipulating state in JSON config can become exceptionally complex and dangerous as this is the raw data representation of the running state of a job and out of scope of usage documentation.
+It is recommended that you simply preserve this section as-is.
+For that reason we will only cover one possibly relevant field here.

-- `cursor`: Sets the initial timestamp from where to load statements (by `stored` time) from the source LRS.
+- `cursor`: This field tracks the progress of where to load statements (by `stored` time) from the source LRS.
+By modifying it you can limit the synchronized statements by stored time. *NOTE: this cannot be changed for a resuming job that has already been started and stored.
+Probably the safer way of doing this is to add the `since` key to `get-params` to make the source query start later than epoch.*
-- `status`: Sets the status of the job.
-The options are: `init` `running` `error` `complete` and `paused`.

 ## Generating JSON Config